Founding and Early History

 Preservation and Restoration

-Today, the archaeological site of Falasarna is a protected area, and efforts are underway to preserve and restore the remaining structures.
+Today, the archaeological site of Falasarna is a protected area.
+Ongoing excavations, such as the planned work in August 2025, are coupled with efforts to preserve and restore the remaining structures (SADENTREPESE, 2025).
+The main goals include the rescue and study of artifacts from the Temple of Demeter and the restoration of its architectural remains.
 The city walls, towers, and gates have been partially restored, allowing visitors to appreciate the city’s impressive defense system.
 (VASILAKIS, n.d.)

 Museum